sahib/misc/debugging/slides.typ

   War-Story: Also UI-bug: To get a hint at what is causing it we had to go at great lengths trying to make it happen.

+  War Story: Pi Freeze.
+We had a lot of trouble reproducing it and what you cannot reproduce you can't fix.

     ```
   )